pschraut/UnityMiniEditorIterationProfiler/README.md

 * Enter Play Mode
 * Exit Play Mode

-These timings are shown in the Scene and GameView, using Unity's EditorWindow [notifications API](https://docs.unity3d.com/ScriptReference/EditorWindow.ShowNotification.html). and presented in the simplest way possible.
+These timings are shown in the Scene and GameView, using Unity's EditorWindow [notifications API](https://docs.unity3d.com/ScriptReference/EditorWindow.ShowNotification.html) and are presented in the simplest way possible.

 Easy access to these timings allows you to spot whenever one of those timings worsened, which should be a signal to check what you recently added to the project, that would explain the drop in performance.